luckypoem/moesocks/README.md

         moesocks --help

-* You might want to run `moesocks` under some kind of a supervising daemon to auto restart the program if it crashes.
-Yes, it will likely to core dump after some random period of time (yes, I'm working on it); On the positive side, there is no memory leak!
+* You might want to run `moesocks` under some kind of a supervising daemon to auto restart the program if it crashes, likely due to [#10590].

 Features